solarslurpi/GrowBuddies/docs/gus.md

 :align: center
 :scale: 60

-gus mqtt broker
+Gus mqtt broker
 :::
-The image points out there is a SnifferBuddy sending mqtt messages to gus.
+The image points out there is a SnifferBuddy sending mqtt messages to Gus.
 (mqtt_LWT)=
 ##### Using MQTT To Determine Device Health
 You may not need to know anything about this.
 I have it here so I don't forget why this is in the code!